 In 1950, Alan Turing wrote a paper in which he devised his famous test for detecting whether a machine could think.
 He proposed that if a machine could carry on a conversation that was indistinguishable from a conversation with a human, the machine could be said to be “thinking.”

 In 2014, a computer passed the Turing test for the very first time.
-Just this week, a computer was able to beat one of the world’s best players at the game of Go, a 2,500 year old abstract strategy game, three times in a row.
+Recently, a computer was able to beat one of the world’s best players at the game of Go, a 2,500 year old abstract strategy game, three times in a row.